List

 Sip Craft Beers, Cocktails & Minnesota-Made Wines

-If you’re into beer, sip a local pint from the source at Lift Bridge Brewery or Maple Island Brewing.
-Craft cocktail bars like Velveteen, No Neck Tony’s and The Long Goodbye offer unique libations.
-You can sip Minnesota-made wines at Northern Vineyards with views of the Lift Bridge on their outdoor deck or do a wine tasting at St. Croix Vineyards.
+If you’re into beer, sip a local pint from the source at Lift Bridge Brewery or River Siren Brewing.
+Craft cocktail bars like Velveteen, No Neck Tony’s and The Long Goodbye offer unique libations or try Forge and Foundry Distillery for local spirits and takeaway cocktail kits.
+You can sip Minnesota-made wines at St. Croix Vineyards while soaking up the seasons or trying fall treats at Aamodt's Apple Farm next door.

 8. Satisfy Your Sweet Tooth